leoncvlt/itto/README.md

 ## ✨ Functions

 The library offers a barebone set of functions to build your game with.
-All methods are named imports from the `"itto"` namespace.
+All methods are named imports from the `"itto"` namespace or the global `itto` object.

 ### 🎨 Drawing